arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	  ...
 		/// <summary>
 		///   Validates replyTo and throws an exception if the replyTo refers to a
-		///   RP that is not on the local machine or is not hosted in Windows Azure
+		///   RP that is not on the local machine or is not hosted in Microsoft Azure
 		/// </summary>
 		/// <param name="replyTo">
 		///   The replyTo parameter in the request that came in (RST)